Mildred Bertha Thurow Tate

-Mildred Bertha Thurow Tate (1904 - 1996) was an American rural sociologist, educator, and advocate for women's education.
-She was one of the first females to obtain a PhD in rural sociology from Cornell University and was appointed the first Dean of Women at the Virginia Polytechnic Institute and State University.
+Mildred Bertha Thurow Tate (1904–1996) was an American rural sociologist, educator, and advocate for women's education.
+She was one of the first women to obtain a PhD in rural sociology from Cornell University and was appointed the first Dean of Women at the Virginia Polytechnic Institute and State University.

 Early life and education

 Mildred Thurow was born on November 17, 1904, in Macksville, Kansas, to Carl G. Thurow and Mary E. Simon Thurow.

 She graduated from Kansas State Agricultural College with a BS in 1927 and an MS in 1929.
 The title of her MS thesis was "Study of the Leisure of Fifty Kansas Farm Women".
 In 1933, Thurow graduated from Cornell University with a PhD in rural sociology.
 Dwight Sanderson, Professor of Rural Sociology, was her doctoral advisor.
-Her dissertation was titled "A Study of Selected Factors in Family Life as Described in Autobiographies". her time at Cornell University is notable as she was one of the first females to graduate with a PhD from the Department of Rural Sociology, and she was also awarded a prestigious fellowship from the Social Science Research Council which funded the last year of her dissertation research.
+Her dissertation was titled "A Study of Selected Factors in Family Life as Described in Autobiographies". her time at Cornell University is notable as she was one of the first women to graduate with a PhD from the Department of Rural Sociology, and she was also awarded a prestigious fellowship from the Social Science Research Council which funded the last year of her dissertation research.

 During her graduate studies, Thurow was also affiliated with the University of Iowa, though her degrees from institutions of higher education were only awarded by Kansas State Agricultural College and Cornell University.